IBM/cpdctl/README_command_reference.md

 #### Command options

 <dl>
 <dt>--account-id string </dt><dd>The catalog id the file is associated with.
 One of catalog, project, space or account id is required.</dd>
 <dt>--catalog-id string </dt><dd>Request the files for this catalog id.
 One of catalog, project, space or account id is required.</dd>
-<dt>--cos-credentials string </dt><dd>Credentials to Cloud Object Storage.</dd>
 <dt>--cpd-scope string  </dt><dd>CPD space or project or catalog scope, e.g. 'cpd://default-context/spaces/7bccdda4-9752-4f37-868e-891de6c48135'</dd>
 <dt>--flat              </dt><dd>If true folder structures are recursively flattened and the response is a list of files of all files in parent and child directories.
 The 'path' will show the resource full path from starting directory.</dd>
 <dt>--limit string      </dt><dd>Pagination param, limit number of resources returned.</dd>
 <dt>--offset string     </dt><dd>Pagination param, resources returned wil be offset by this value.</dd>
 <dt>--path string       </dt><dd>List files from the given folder path</dd>
 <dt>--project-id string </dt><dd>Request the files for this project id.
 One of project, catalog, space or account id is required.</dd>
 <dt>--root              </dt><dd>If '&root=true' is supplied in request URL the api will return relative to target container's root directory instead of assets directory.
 Supported for services.
 Also support for account admins if targeting account directory.</dd>
 <dt>--space-id string   </dt><dd>Request the files for this space id.
 One of project, catalog, space or account id is required.</dd>
 </dl>

 <a id='asset_file_upload'></a>